 As a Carroll student, you may be eligible for one or more grants and scholarships sponsored by the Maryland Higher Education Commission (MHEC).

-You and your parents, if applicable, must be Maryland residents to receive MHEC's financial assistance except for the Nonresident Tuition Reduction Program for Nursing.
-You must enroll as a degree-seeking student in a two-year or four-year Maryland college or university.
+You and your parents, if applicable, must be Maryland residents to receive MHEC’s financial assistance except for the Nonresident Tuition Reduction Program for Nursing.
+You must enroll as a degree-seeking student in a 2-year or 4-year Maryland college or university.
 Enrollment requirements vary by program.
-Awards are made directly to you from the Office of Student Financial Assistance (OSFA) at MHEC unless otherwise noted.
-Obtain an OSFA application
+Awards are made directly to you from the Office of Student Financial Assistance (OSFA).
+Obtain an OSFA application here.

 Applicants must be high school seniors who complete a college preparatory or technical preparatory program with an unweighted cumulative grade point average (GPA) of 2.500 or better.
 The recipient must be full-time student.
 Annual awards range from $400 to $14,300 and are renewable if eligibility criteria continues to be met and the student maintains satisfactory academic progress.

 Applicants should submit the Free Application for Federal Student Aid (FAFSA) and the Guaranteed Access Grant application by March 1.
 Guaranteed Access Grant Applications received after March 1 are considered if funding is available.

 Applicants may be high school seniors or full-time degree-seeking undergraduates.
 The recipient must demonstrate financial need and complete the Free Application for Federal Student Aid (FAFSA) by March 1.
 Late applicants are placed on a waiting list.
 Annual awards of $400 to $3,000 may be renewed if the student maintains satisfactory academic progress, completes the FAFSA by March 1 each year, and continues to show financial need.